NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **11. Other Site Functions**

 - Navbar
     -  The Navbar is a constant on the site.
-It allows the user to navigate and on smaller displays it adapts to the viewport (via Hamburger icon)
+It allows the user to navigate and on smaller (mobile) displays it adapts to the viewport via Hamburger icon.
+All the main functionality on the site can be enacted via the navbar and so it provides a stable and reliable aspect to the site layout and logic.
+On smaller viewports, the dropdown is also condensed to allow for a better UX.

 - Button Logic: